What is a Life Cycle Assessment? LCA

 Identifying the time frame can be challenging and will impact your assessment results

-Note that the scope could be more or less detailed according to your needs and the expected initiatives that will benefit from the results.
+Note that the scope can be more or less detailed depending on your needs and the initiatives expected to benefit from the results.

-The second step is to gather data on the materials, energy, and other resources used and the waste generated throughout the life cycle of the product or service.
+The second step is to gather data on the materials, energy, and other resources used, as well as the waste generated throughout the life cycle of the product or service.

 Raw materials